 When someone refers to a “vape” or “vaping,” they’re describing the act of vaporization, which consists of inhaling and exhaling aerosols, commonly called vapor, produced from an e-cigarette or vaporizer device.

 Vaping is popular among consumers because it offers a smokeless way to enjoy tobacco or cannabis.
 Rather than inhaling and exhaling combusted plant material, the e-cig preserves the flavors and produces vapor, not smoke.

 Why would anyone want to vape cannabis instead of burning it?
 Smoking any plant material requires burning it.
 Studies have shown combustion of plant material introduces airborne and skin-borne carcinogens into the body.
 When cannabis is heated to a certain point, the desired cannabinoids are released without igniting the plant material, making vaporizers a preferred method to those who want to avoid smoking.

-While there are various vaporizers available on the market today, vape pens and direct-draw vaporizers, or disposable vape pens, are among the most common and accessible devices for vaping.
+While there are various vaporizers available on the market today, vape pens, direct-draw vaporizers, and disposable vape pens, are among the most common and accessible devices for vaping.
 Vape pens are shaped like a writing pen, and utilize conduction heating that works directly in contact with cannabis flower or concentrate.
 The electronically heated screen or metal surface is designed to heat the herb or concentrate to a precise temperature and burn it evenly.
 Uneven heat distribution can combust the flower or concentrate, which means you’re actually smoking, not vaping.

 Why Do People Prefer Vaping?